patilankita79/ModernJavaScript/README.md

 - This is the behavioral pattern and idea is to have a mediator which is an interface for communicating with callees which are mediated objects

+### State Pattern

+- This is also bheavioral pattern.
+The state can be changed throughout our script.